OrangeTabia/OrangeTabia/README.md

 ## Howdy! 🤠
 My name is Tabia Ye and I am a full stack software engineer.
 I am a recent graduate of App Academy's 24-week, full-time software engineering program.
 Before my web development journey, I spent 6 years in athletic adminstration between the youth level and the collegiate level.
-I am excited to begin my new career as a SWE, and I look forward to one day bridge software engineering with sports.
+I am excited to begin my new career as a SWE!

 ## My Tech Stack